 1 packet Goya Jamon seasoning

 1. Add 2 tablespoons oil to pressure cooker pot.
 Heat to medium, add onions, garlic, serrano, bay leaves and cumin seeds.
 Saute for 4 to 6 minutes.

 2. Add the remaining ingredients and stir to combine.
 Then right before you cook, add 2 more tablespoons of oil to the beans.
 The oil prevents the beans from foaming up and clogging the valve.
 Very important that you don’t skip that step.
-Follow manufacter’s directions for pressure cooker.
+Follow safety instructions that come with the pressure cooker.
 Lock lid, heat to medium/high until safety valve seals and locks.
-When the pressure valve begins to spin, turn heat to low and set your timer for 35 minutes. after about 20 minutes, I turned the heat up slightly to finish cooking.
+When the pressure valve begins to spin or release steam at high pressure, turn heat to medium/low and set your timer for 32 minutes. after about 20 minutes, I turned the heat up slightly to finish cooking.
 Gently remove from heat.
 Once lock and seals opens and releases, them remove the lid.